 Jisan Anna Thorn has been practicing at all three temples of San Francisco Zen Center since 1995.
 She received priest ordination in 2003 from Tenshin Reb Anderson and was shuso (head monk) in 2007 under Abbot Ryushin Paul Haller.
 She was an assistant teacher for the Program Establishing the Path of Practice at City Center and has been a practice leader at City Center.
 Anna currently lives at Green Gulch Farm, where she is a practice leader and serves as Guest Program Manager.

-Pamela Weiss is an executive coach and the Founder and Chief Wisdom Officer of Appropriate Response, a company dedicated to bringing the power of mindful awareness into the workplace.
-She is trained as a teacher through Spirit Rock, lived at Zen Center from 1987-1991, and was Head Student in 1996.
-She leads a weekly sitting group in San Francisco, and offers meditation retreats internationally.
+Pamela Weiss is an executive coach and the Founder and Chief Wisdom Officer of Appropriate Response.
+She is a pioneer in translating meditative practices into leadership development and organizational transformation.
+Pamela lived at Zen Center from 1987-1991, is trained by Jack Kornfield at Spirit Rock, leads a weekly sitting group through San Francisco Insight and offers meditation retreats internationally.

 Liping Zhu L.Ac. is a certified Qigong and Taichi instructor from China and a disciple of Taoist Master Yu Anren.
 She is the Qigong instructor at the American College of Traditional Chinese Medicine, a former resident of SF Zen Center and currently has an acupuncture practice in San Francisco.